nimbella/nimbella-cli/commandAuthoringGuide.md

 If your command is broadly applicable, consider submitting a PR to add the command directly to `nim`.

+- The additional guidelines shown below must be followed.
+- Look at the source of an existing subcommand for examples of correct usage.
 - If we accept the submission, Nimbella will then take responsibility for servicing users of the command
-- If appropriate (no local file system access) the subcommand may run in the Nimbella workbench
+- If appropriate (no local file system access) we may choose to provide subcommand in the Nimbella workbench
-- But, in this case the additional guidelines shown below must be followed.
-- Look at the source of an existing subcommand for examples of correct usage.

 ---